 Amy’s clients rely on her for responsive, practical advice that is not only legally sound, but also recognizes their culture and business needs.
 She spends a great deal of non-billable time getting to know a client’s business and, just as importantly, the individuals who run the business.
 Bottom line: Amy becomes truly invested in each client’s success.
 Clients say that Amy is always accessible, provides valuable insights, and can be relied upon to “fix it.”

 Prior to law school, she spent several years working in human resources and public policy, which has informed her common sense and cost-effective approach to solving problems with clients.

 Amy was ranked in Chambers USA 2017 as a Recognized Practitioner, and was previously included in the Litigation: General Commercial category in the District of Columbia.
 She was also selected as a member of Virginia Legal Elite – Appeals in 2016.
 She was named to Washington, D.C.
-Super Lawyers in the Securities Litigation category in 2013-2016 and was named to Virginia Super Lawyers Rising Stars in the Employment and Labor and Employment Litigation: Defense categories.
+Super Lawyers list in the Securities Litigation category in 2013-2016 and 2018, and was named to Virginia Super Lawyers Rising Stars in the Employment and Labor and Employment Litigation: Defense categories.
 In 2004, Washingtonian Magazine named Amy one of “Washington, D.C.'s Top Civil Defense Lawyers."
 Amy was also named to the 2016 Virginia Legal Elite Appellate Law list.

 Outside the Office